 Have a 12-muffin tin lined with paper cups (paper liners) or buttered.
 Using liners is very convenient because you hardly have to wash the muffin tin, and the muffins are easier to transport if necessary.

-Grate or shred the zucchini with a large-holed grater at the last moment when you have the rest of the ingredients ready so they don't release extra liquid.
+Grate (with a large-holed grater) or shred the zucchini at the last moment when you have the rest of the ingredients ready so they don't release extra liquid.
 If watery, blot them with a paper towel to remove excess moisture before adding them.

-Add 1 cup of oil in a thin stream as you continue whisking.
+Whisk together 2 eggs, ½ cup white sugar and ½ cup brown sugar in a large bowl until integrated and frothy.
+Add 1 cup oil in a thin stream as you continue whisking.
 Incorporate it well, but there's no need to beat much.
+I use a hand whisk, but you can use an electric mixer at the lowest speed for this part.

+Add 2 cups grated zucchini and ½ cup semisweet chocolate chips.
+You will see that the moisture in the zucchini loosens the batter up.
 Mix with a spatula just until it's all incorporated.
 You mustn't over-mix or beat the dough after adding the flour to keep the muffins as soft and fluffy as possible.

 Scoop portions into the paper liners dividing as evenly as possible.